Pylons/pyramid_zcml/docs/zcml/route.rst

   containing matching information; see :ref:`custom_route_predicates` for more information about ``info``.

+  .. note:: this argument is deprecated as of Pyramid 1.5.

 ``view_context``
   The :term:`dotted Python name` to a class or an interface that the :term:`context` of the view should match for the view named by the